Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/experience-platform-setup.md

      ![](../../.gitbook/assets/XDMSchemaExample.png)

-     **Note:** on the top left corner, observer that the selected AEP Sandbox is Prod.
+     **Note:** on the top left corner, observe that the selected AEP Sandbox is Prod.

 3. [Create a dataset from this schema](https://docs.adobe.com/content/help/en/experience-platform/catalog/datasets/user-guide.html#schema).